 The scenic drive weaves through beautiful mountains and scenery on its way to Midway and Big Cottonwood Canyon.
 Catch glimpses of wildflowers, wildlife, foliage, and breathtaking views.
 In the fall you’ll see greens turn to gold, amber, and a myriad of other fall colors as the area gets ready to be blanketed with snow.
-The paved road winds through Deer Valley Resort, as well as alpine meadows and other features to end at summit of Guardsman Pass—9,700 feet above sea level!
+The paved road winds through Deer Valley Hotel rentals, as well as alpine meadows and other features to end at summit of Guardsman Pass—9,700 feet above sea level!
 Take in the views at the summit, then continue on into Big Cottonwood Canyon to Salt Lake City.
 This area is a watershed where dogs are not allowed, so make sure your furry friend is secured in the car or back at your accommodations.
 The short driving trip is 30-60 minutes “out and back.”
 Make sure it’s a part of your plans from May to November.
 Weather closes the area in the winter.

 By car or on foot, Weber Canyon is one of the best sightseeing in Park City areas to explore.
 Beautiful aspen groves gleam green in the summer and shimmer bright yellow in the fall.
 Hikers and bikers in the canyon will find plenty of trails with different levels of difficulty, but all of them pay off in gorgeous views.
 If you make the trip by car, make sure it includes a stop at the Smith and Morehouse Reservoir.
 If you want to add some education to trip, look into the history of the Trans-Continental Railway, which cut through the canyon.
 The driving trip is a 60-mile round trip, with plenty of points for stopping along the way and accessible in the summer and fall months.
 Bring your furry friend along for some outdoor fun at the stops, too.